ethanrutt/chadtop/README.md

 > [!NOTE]
 > This `README.md` is *mostly* satire

 A process information tui written for the chad devs in rust (btw) using neovim (btw) developed on arch linux (btw)

 Have you ever needed to kill a process but thought that opening up a GUI process monitor was too slow for you?

 Ever thought that using `top` or `ps -ef | grep && kill` or `pkill` was too cringe?

 Ever wanted to get disk info but `df` is too hard to read?
 Didn't want to parse `/proc`?

 Well lucky for you I made **yet another** `top` clone!

 ## Motivation
-I use TUI's a lot (neovim, fzf, nmtui, and much more), so I wanted to write one just to see what goes into it.
-I also wanted to learn some stuff about the `/proc` filesystem, but ended up using the `sysinfo` crate in rust since I want this to be able to run on `macos` as well.
-I also wanted to have fun colors and art since I will probably use this in a Linux rice in the near future.
-Finally, I wanted it to be performant, both for me to practice optimizing and also because I don't like slow software.
+- I use TUI's a lot (neovim, fzf, nmtui, and much more), so I wanted to write one just to see what goes into it.
+- I wanted to learn some stuff about the `/proc` filesystem, but ended up using the `sysinfo` crate in rust since I want this to be able to run on `macos` as well.
+- I wanted to have fun colors and art since I will probably use this in a Linux rice in the near future.
+- I wanted it to be performant, both for me to practice optimizing and also because I don't like slow software.
 While single threaded it is as efficient as I feel like it needs to be, and you can see how the performance is by using the `debug` flag i.e. `chadtop -d`.
 I am open to further performance improvements,